-I was searching for Sandhill Cranes near Roswell, Idaho when I saw a lot of smoke in the air.
-This area is rural farm country so firefighting help is hard to find.
+While searching for Sandhill Cranes near Roswell, Idaho I saw a lot of smoke rising nearby.
+This area is rural farm country so firefighting is done by a volunteer fire department.
 I followed the smoke and got this image of "The Volunteer" which won First Place in the 2016 Boise Camera Cub End Of Year Sports and Action category and received an Award of Merit from the Columbia Council of Camera Clubs Spring 2016 Monochrome competition.
 It also earned a First Place award in the Professional "Pictorial" category as well as the "Paul Pulley's Idaho Arts Vision Award" at the 2016 Western Idaho Fair.

 During a trip to Sedona I took a side trip to the Jerome Ghost Town.
 In a remote corner of the area was a private collection of old ghost towny stuff.
 It was owned and operated by a colorful old character who was a pleasure to talk to and photograph.
 This image of "DON" got an Award Of Merit from the Columbia Council of Camera Clubs Winter 2015 individual electronic image competition as well as an Honorable Mention at the 2015 Boise Camera Club Annual Awards competition, Portrait Category.
-This image received a "Best of Show Surprise Award" as well as a Second Place in Monochrome Portraits at the 2015 Western Idaho Fair.
+This image also received a "Best of Show Surprise Award" as well as a Second Place in Monochrome Portraits at the 2015 Western Idaho Fair.
 Sadly, Don passed shortly after that visit and I never got to speak to him again.

-Each year Idaho recognizes peace officers killed in the line of duty at The Peace Officer's Memorial.
+Each year Idaho conducts a ceremony to recognize peace officers killed in the line of duty at The Peace Officer's Memorial.
 In 2011 I volunteered to fill in for a friend from The Boise Camera Club who normally shoots the event for the Idaho State Police.
 "Remembrance Rose" is one of the images from that day and it won "Second Place - Protectors of America" at the 2011 Western Idaho Fair.

 This is a rare phenomenon known as a "Fog Bow" (check it out on Google).
 It occurs when the sun passes through a fog bank at a specific angle, just like a rainbow.
 The "Fog Bow" got an Honorable Mention from "Outdoor Idaho" in the August 2015 "Iconic Idaho" photo contest.

 Idaho winters often include a phenomena known as "hoarfrost".
 That's when frozen water vapors freeze on vegetation during very cold, but clear weather.
 It can be beautiful.
 "Winter at Wilson Ponds" shows the effects of hoarfrost with frosted trees but no ice on the water and earned an Honorable Mention in the 2016 Outdoor Idaho photo contest.

 My wife had taken pity on a feral, or abandoned, cat and was petting it while it sat on her lap.
 The cat looked uncomfortable, and then started giving birth to three kittens on our back patio.
 We named this one KC.
-The image won First Place the Boise Camera Club End of Year monochrome competition for 2012 as well as 2012 Projected Image of the Year in the Monochrome Category.
+KC's image won First Place in the Boise Camera Club End of Year monochrome competition for 2012 as well as 2012 Projected Image of the Year in the Monochrome Category.
 This image is in this section because KC is domesticated and not wildlife.

 There is an international event known as the Scott Kelby Worldwide Photowalk.
 In 2013 there were 28,351 photographers out on the same evening for a period of about 6 hours.
 All images submitted had to be taken during those hours and they could not be composites of more than one image.
 I created this image in Photoshop from a shot I took of an ofice building next to where we parked.
 The winning image was from Cowloon, Hong Kong.
 My image did not get recognized in the Kelby event, but the Photographic Society of America gave "Flare" an Award of Merit for January, 2014

 If you ever get a chance to see top tier kayakers in Class 5 rapids, do it.
 These guys literally disappear under the water.
 Or, fly out over it.
 In competition they must navigate a marked course.
 Not only downstream in this turbulence, but also paddle back upstream in sections.
-This guy was "Up the Creek With Only a Paddle" illustrates how epic the Idaho rivers were this Spring.
+This guy was "Up the Creek With Only a Paddle" and the photo illustrates how epic the Idaho rivers can be in Spring.
 The image got a Third Place in the Action category of the Professional Division of the 2017 W Idaho Fair.

 My wife's kitchen is an artistic chicken coop.
 She has rooster art everywhere.
-Four of her favorite wall hangings faded with age and she wanted new art to replace them.
+When four of her favorite wall hangings faded with age she wanted new art to replace them.
 So when I saw a bunch of exotic species of roosters in an Arizona ghost town I got images for her approval.
 She picked four and I took them into Photoshop to create art.
 There is a program that gives regular images a look like the work of an old master.
-"Monet Chicken" is one of the replacements and it received an Award of Merit from the Columbia Council of Camera Clubs Creative Division in Summer of 2015.
+"Monet Chicken" is one of the results and it received an Award of Merit from the Columbia Council of Camera Clubs Creative Division in Summer of 2015.